odud-by/uae-fdi-resilience-analysis/methodology/Methodology.md

 - Residuals stationary
 - Parameters stable

-The ARDL(2,3,3,0) model is statistically well-behaved and suitable for short-run inference and forecasting under robust standard errors.
+Therefore, the ARDL(2,3,3,0) model is statistically well-behaved and suitable for short-run inference and forecasting under robust standard errors.

 ---